Informfully/Documentation/docs/source/development.rst

 .. note::

-    It is recommended to delete this user after another ``Maintainer`` has been created in order to ensure the safety of the system.
+    It is recommended to delete this user after another ``Maintainer`` has been created to ensure the system's security.
     This applies to both the local and online deployment of the back end.

 Next Step: Platform Deployment